 Listen to your interlocutor!

 Sometimes it is valuable to listen more than you speak.
 Listening and hearing the opinions and thoughts of those around you will allow you to engage in conversation more effectively.
-In addition, your interlocutor will certainly notice that you are listening, and that can help you to gain confidence and possibly learn more, which will strengthen your relationship and enhance communication skills.
+In addition, your interlocutor will certainly notice that you are listening.
+That can help you gain confidence and possibly learn more, strengthening your relationship and enhancing communication skills.

 Get to know your audience or the people you need to meet!

-There are many theoretical pieces of advice that can help you improve your communication skills, but it will be most valuable to just practice communication!
+Theoretical advice can help you improve your communication skills, but it will be most valuable to practice communication!
 Remember that your interlocutors and audience are just people, so treat them as yourself and do not underestimate any opportunity to communicate and build quality communication with others!
-Read more: Why is Communication in the Workplace Important and How to Improve It.
+Read more: How to Resolve Conflict Situations in the Workplace.